kellycampbell/camCube/README.md

 camCube
 ======
-This is an android app which draws a bouncing box with the camera contents on it.
+Draws a bouncing box with the camera contents on it.

 Install
 -------
+To dowload and install a precompiled binary:

+MacOS, unzip the camCube.app.zip from bin directory.

-Just install the camCube.apk from the bin directory if you want to try the app.
+For Android, install the camCube.apk from the bin directory.
+You'll need to enable unknown app sources on your device.

 Development
 -----------